EDNZ is a not for profit Incorporated Society. It is governed by the following constitution.

 13.0 The Register of Members

-13.1 The Treasurer/Secretary shall keep a register of Members (“the Register”), which shall contain the names, the postal and email addresses and telephone numbers of all Members, and the dates at which they became Members.
+13.1 The Deputy Chair shall keep a register of Members (“the Register”), which shall contain the names, the postal and email addresses and telephone numbers of all Members, and the dates at which they became Members.

-13.2 If a Member’s contact details change, that Member shall give the new postal or email address or telephone number to the Treasurer/Secretary.
+13.2 If a Member’s contact details change, that Member shall give the new postal or email address or telephone number to the Deputy Chair.

 13.3 Each Member shall provide such other details as the Board requires.